Patty Mills: Early basketball career

 Mills first took up basketball as a four-year-old for a local Indigenous club his parents established called "The Shadows".
 Growing up, he was the ball boy for the Canberra Cannons of the National Basketball League (NBL).
 Mills' future coach at Saint Mary's College of California, David Patrick, played for the Cannons during that time and developed a relationship with the Mills family.

 In addition to playing basketball, Mills also played underage Australian rules football at a high level.
 He had an opportunity to pursue a career in the Australian Football League (AFL), but decided to concentrate on basketball instead.
 In 2005, he made a strong impression at the Australian Olympic Youth Festival, an event considered to be a showcase for future elite sporting talents.

-Mills attended Canberra's Marist College, but left at the end of 2004 to attend the Australian Institute of Sport and Lake Ginninderra College.
-During Mills time at Lake Ginninderra he got challenged for a 1v1 basketball match by fellow class mate Ramez who Mills ended up dunking him.
+Mills initially attended Canberra's Marist College, going on to attend the Australian Institute of Sport between 2005 and 2007 as well as Lake Ginninderra College.

 In January 2006, Mills was awarded the prestigious RE Staunton Medal at the U20 Nationals in Perth.
 As a member of the 2006 Junior National Men's Team, Mills helped Australia defeat New Zealand and qualify for the 2007 Junior Men's World Championships.
 In April, Mills was a member of the World Junior Select Team that competed against the United States in the Nike Hoop Summit.
-Mills was named the 2006 SEABL U/21 Australian Youth Player of the Year, averaging 18.1 points and 3.9 rebounds per game and helping the AIS to a 16–10 regular season record.
-He finished the season third in assists in the SEABL, averaging 4.37 per game.
+With the AIS men's team in the South East Australian Basketball League (SEABL), Mills was named the 2006 U/21 Australian Youth Player of the Year, averaging 18.1 points and 3.9 rebounds per game and helping the AIS to a 16–10 regular season record.
+He finished the SEABL season third in assists, averaging 4.37 per game.

 Also in 2006, Mills was the youngest athlete selected in the 22-man extended Australian Boomers squad ahead of the 2006 FIBA World Championship.
 In July, he was named the 2006 Junior Male Player of the Year at Basketball Australia's annual Junior Basketball Awards.
 Mills was named the "most promising new sports talent" at the 2006 Deadlys Awards.
 The Deadlys Awards honor Aboriginal and Torres Strait Islanders achievements in sports, music, entertainment and community.
 In addition to receiving the Deadlys Award, Mills was named the 2006 Australia Basketball Player of the Year and the National Sportsperson of the Year by the NAIDOC.